Capsize-Games/facehuggershield/README.md

 This allows anything on the blacklist to be importable, but not executable.

-By overriding certain functions in the `transformers` library, Facehugger is able to prevent
+By overriding certain functions in the `transformers` library, Facehugger is able to prevent the use of Huggingface Hub.

+Facehugger Shield also makes use of [darklock](https://github.com/Capsize-Games/darklock) to lock down network services, and [shadowlogger](https://github.com/Capsize-Games/shadowlogger) to intercept and reroute logs.

+These libraries are combined under [defendatron](https://github.com/Capsize-Games/defendatron), a simple coordinator library.